AColyer13/Mechanic-Website/docs/tests/README.md

 - Logs in with test credentials to receive a token.
 - Repeats protected writes (inventory/mechanics/service-tickets) using Authorization: Bearer TOKEN and verifies successful responses.
 - Attempts a simple create -> update -> delete cycle for inventory, mechanics and tickets.
+ - Also tests adding and removing a part on a service ticket (PUT /service-tickets/:ticketId/add-part/:partId and remove-part) during the authenticated cycle when an inventory item is available.

 Exit codes
 - 0: All checks passed or the script was aborted early for missing credentials (node runner will exit non-zero if unauth failures or auth checks fail depending on configuration).